FreeFoxSoftware/blog/ideas.md

-- Authenticate Terraform Cloud to GCP
 - Stack Overflow toxicity
 - Creating a Github Action with GoLang
--
+- The helm oci bug in Argo
+- Deploying a helm chart to google artifact registry